Logo Dark

 In the Strapi dashboard, create the following key content types:

-• Products: For creating all data related to products, such as product name, description, product price, and picture.
+• Products: For creating all data related to products, such as product names, descriptions, product prices, and pictures.

 • Categories: To categorize all kinds of products that are available.